juliat/jekyll-juliat.com/_posts/portfolio-pieces/2012-06-15-StreetSmart.md

 StreetSmart is an mobile app that uses crime data to show you what streets nearby are safe to walk on.
 I pitched the idea for the app to my teammates because I had recently moved to New York City and worried about which places were safe to walk.
 </p>
 <p class="description">
-The app geolocates users or asks them for their location, then displays a map of nearby streets, which are color coded for their safety based on crime data from <a href="http://www.google.com/url?q=http%3A%2F%2Fwww.spotcrime.com%2Fny%2Fnew%2520york&sa=D&sntz=1&usg=AFQjCNHed_AVaA7U4R5SE4e226_7abMWXQ">SpotCrime</a>.
+The app geolocates users or asks them for their location, then displays a map of nearby streets, which are color coded for their safety based on crime data from <a href="http://www.spotcrime.com">SpotCrime</a>.
 </p>
 <p class="description">
-At the <a href="http://hacknjill.com/">Hack'n Jill Hackathon</a> in June 2012, I worked with four other designers and developers to design and prototype the app StreetSmart in just a day.
+At the <a href="http://hacknjill.com/">Hack'n Jill Hackathon</a> in June 2012, I worked with four other designers and developers to design and prototype the app StreetSmart in a day.
 </p>

 <p><a class = "button large" href="/assets/pdf/StreeetSmart-Presentation.pdf">Our Presentation Slides</a></p>